dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 In order to retrieve the console.log() output from the Raptor runner, do the following:

 #.
 Invoke Raptor locally via ``./mach raptor``
 #.
-During the 30 second Raptor pause which happens right after Firefox has started up, in the ALREADY OPEN current tab, type "about:debugging" for the URL.
+During the 30 second Raptor pause which happens right after Datalus has started up, in the ALREADY OPEN current tab, type "about:debugging" for the URL.
 #.
 On the debugging page that appears, make sure "Add-ons" is selected on the left (default).
 #.
 Turn ON the "Enable add-on debugging" check-box
 #.
 Then scroll down the page until you see the Raptor web extension in the list of currently-loaded add-ons.
 Under "Raptor" click the blue "Debug" link.